dbautista2/sdev_220_team_bautista/README.md

 You can cannot add Combos or Orders as they are for record keeping purposes.
 Refund capabilities do not exist in the application.
 ## Customer Experience
-Open a browser and navigate to http://localhost:8000/burgorders/welcome/
+Open a browser and navigate to http://localhost:8000/menu-order/ Read the menu and decide which items you want to add.
+Scroll down to the bottom of the page and click the buttons next to the items.
+Go through the burgers, sides, drinks, sauces.
+When you are finished adding your items, click complete order.
+It will then take you to page "Thank you for ordering".

 ## Dumping data
 You can configure your menu by editing the Burger, Bun, Patty, Topping, Side, and Drink models in the admin page.